abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Another element of fraud is 'did the victim *not* know it was a lie', were they actually fooled.
 This one is harder because there have been voices saying 'if you do your diligence, it's obvious that these aren't working'.
-Hubert Horan is years into a series of articles where he personally adjusts uber's gaap down[^hubert] when they do an earnings statement.
+Hubert Horan is N years into a series of articles where he personally adjusts uber's gaap down[^hubert] when they do an earnings statement.

 [^hubert]: [part 29 in a series](https://www.nakedcapitalism.com/2022/02/hubert-horan-can-uber-ever-deliver-part-twenty-nine-despite-massive-price-increases-uber-losses-top-31-billion.html) by hubert horan, 40 yrs experience. he thinks uber overstated profit by 3.2b in 2021 and has lost a total of 30 billion dollars over the lifetime of their company.
 I'm not an accountant and don't know how to extract data tables from PDFs and am not endorsing this view